pingcap/docs/br/backup-and-restore-storages.md

 ### Amazon S3 server-side encryption

-`br` supports server-side encryption when backing up data to Amazon S3.
-You can also use an AWS KMS key you create for S3 server-side encryption using `br`.
-For details, see [`br` S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption).
+BR supports server-side encryption when backing up data to Amazon S3.
+You can also use an AWS KMS key you create for S3 server-side encryption using BR.
+For details, see [BR S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption).

 ## Other features supported by the storage service

-`br` v6.3.0 supports AWS [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).
+BR v6.3.0 supports AWS [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).
 You can enable this feature to prevent backup data from being tampered with or deleted.